Red-F0x/acf-inc-ref/README.md

 >**Note:** From now I call the _property_ **class member**, _getter access method_ **read access** and _setter access method_ **write access**.

+#### But, how can one access a class member without having information about this?

+The answer is simple: you can not do it.
+It is not possible without any kind of information about the class.
 To enable the access to an **class member** we need to _register_ them.
 Let's say we have a class that looks like this:
 ```c++
 class SomeType
 {